-Guelph homes with pools, hot tubs or home offices are hot right now.
+Home trends: Guelph homes with pools, hot tubs or home offices

 But what else does this mean for those who want to buy a house in Guelph?

-“Residents of Toronto, especially those in condos who were held back from the Ontario Governments Phase 2 and 3 are interested in the Guelph real estate market.
-They have been working from home for months and realize that their money goes a lot farther and that they don’t need to be right downtown anymore” says Ryan Waller, Sales Representative with Home Group Realty.
+“Residents of Toronto are moving to Guelph.
+Especially those in condos who were held back from the Ontario Governments Phase 2 and 3.
+They have been working from home for months.
+As a result, they realize that their money goes a lot farther since they don’t need to be downtown anymore” says Ryan.

-There are some clear trends with buyers who were searching Guelph homes on MLS.
+There are some clear home trends with buyers who were searching Guelph homes on MLS.

-It seems as if there is a mass exodus from the GTA in all directions, as long as you’re close enough that you can go into the office when and if required.
-If buyers are able to work from home, many of these employees may be happy to “drive until they qualify” to outer suburbs or smaller communities, which drives up prices in the Guelph housing market as well as many others within an hour of the GTA.
+It seems as if there is a mass exodus from the GTA in all directions.
+The key: as long as you’re close enough that you can go into the office as required.
+Employees may be happy to “drive until they qualify” to outer suburbs or smaller communities, As a result, this drives up prices in the Guelph housing market as well as many others.

-With mortgage rates at historic lows, many home buyers in Guelph are qualifying for more and pushing up prices in an already hot market.
-Multiple offers on homes in Guelph, where it historically has happened on only a few occasions in the past, are causing many buyers to become frustrated.
+With mortgage rates at historic lows, many home buyers in Guelph are qualifying for more.
+Multiple offers on homes in Guelph are causing many buyers to become frustrated.

 “Certain price brackets are more aggressive than others”, Waller says.
 If you talk to Guelph real estate agents about buyers in the $500K- $700K range, they’ll tell you.
 It’s not unusual at times in July and August to have more than 10 offers on homes.
 “We even had a listing at $1.2M recently that had 6 offers in the first 72hrs”.
-Beth and Ryan, who write for GuelphToday, published an article in August that was widely shared on social media about the current Guelph housing market.
+Beth and Ryan, who write for GuelphToday, published an article in August that was widely shared on social media.

-“The shock is likely taking an enormous toll on the next cohort of first-time homebuyers, whose ability to save for a down payment has been impaired,” says a report by RBC Economics.
+“The shock is likely taking an enormous toll on the next cohort of first-time homebuyers.
+Their ability to save for a down payment has been impaired,” says a report by RBC Economics.

 But not everyone is buying in Guelph.

-Some are selling in Guelph and moving to areas that have cheaper housing in a massive trickle down effect known as down pricing.
+Some are selling in Guelph and moving.
+They’ve decided to move to areas that have cheaper housing.
+This is a massive trickle down effect known as “down pricing”.
 Down pricing means selling your home, buying something cheaper and pocketing the difference.
 GTA buyers are doing it in Guelph and Guelph sellers are doing it in cheaper markets.

 But no one is predicting a total collapse of the market.
-In Toronto, a recent survey by Ispos Reid for the Toronto Regional Real Estate Board found that home-buying intentions have remained “quite stable,” suggesting that there is pent-up demand and many people will be looking to buy a home once the recovery begins.
+In Toronto, research found that home-buying intentions have remained “quite stable”.
+This suggests that there is pent-up demand.
+Many people will be looking to buy a home once the recovery begins.